A Boundary-Layer Preconditioner for Singularly Perturbed Convection Diffusion: Introduction

 subject to homogeneous Dirichlet boundary conditions.
 Here, $\eps \in (0,1]$ is referred to as the ``perturbation parameter''; in the cases of primary interest, $\eps \ll 1$.
 For smooth forcing functions, $f$, the behaviour of the solution, $u$, is known to be different for the reaction-diffusion case (with $c=0$ or $\vec c = \vec 0$) and the convection-diffusion case (with $c\neq0$ or $\vec c \neq \vec 0$).
 As a result, different discretizations and solver approaches may be appropriate and effective in the two cases.
 Here, we focus on the convection-diffusion case; a similar strategy for reaction-diffusion problems was previously proposed and analysed in \cite{SMacLachlan_NMadden_2013a}, although we note that, as usual, the non-symmetric case requires much different techniques than the symmetric and positive-definite one considered therein.

-Equations such as \eqref{eq:1D} and \eqref{eq:2D} and their many variants are common in mathematical modelling since their solutions exhibit boundary and/or interior layers.
-The challenge for numerical analysts is, usually, to design implementable methods that resolve any layers present and guarantee a certain order of convergence with respect to mesh size, independent of $\eps$.
+Equations such as \eqref{eq:1D} and \eqref{eq:2D} and their many variants are common in mathematical modelling since their solutions exhibit boundary and/or interior layers. \fix{For example, Morton lists ten typical problems which feature equations of these types, including models of water and atmospheric pollution, electric currents in semi-conductors, turbulent transport, and financial derivatives~\cite[Chap 1.]{Morton96}.
+Finite-difference methods, and upwind schemes in particular, have long been used for their discretization~\cite[Chap 10]{LeVeque07}}.

+\fix{In the context of singularly perturbed problems}, the challenge for numerical analysts is, usually, to design implementable methods that resolve any layers present and guarantee a certain order of convergence with respect to the mesh size, independent of $\eps$.
 Methods with such a property are referred to as ``parameter robust''.
 Typically, they are specialist methods involving highly non-uniform meshes, often combined with nonstandard discretizations \cite{LiSt12, JAdler_etal_2014d}.
 The crux of the issue, for all singularly perturbed problems, is that the layers are the regions of greatest interest, but they are located in very narrow regions, with widths that may be as small as $\mathcal{O}(\eps)$.
 Thus, resolution of these layers with uniform grids would require a mesh resolution is $\mathcal{O}(\eps)$.
 This is not possible as $\eps \to 0$.
 Standard adaptive mesh refinement techniques, such as $h$- and $p$-refinement also fail to be robust, since many levels of refinement are needed to resolve the layer regions when starting from a uniform mesh.
 Thus, a common approach is to use \textit{a priori} adapted meshes that are chosen to resolve the (known) layer regions \cite{Linss10}.

-A further complication is introduced for convection-dominated problems such as those above: it is well understood that classical methods, such as central finite difference methods, yield highly oscillatory numerical solutions unless, again, mesh resolution is $\mathcal{O}(\eps)$~\cite{RoSt08,StSt18}.
+A further complication is introduced for convection-dominated problems such as those above: it is well understood that classical methods, such as central finite-difference methods, yield highly oscillatory numerical solutions unless, again, mesh resolution is $\mathcal{O}(\eps)$~\cite{RoSt08,StSt18}.
 That is, even if one were only interested in qualitatively accurate solutions away from the layers, one still needs an infeasibly large number of degrees of freedom.

 The solution to this is to use stabilized discretizations along with layer-adapted grids.
 In this setting, there are many different approaches for constructing stable discretizations.
 We will focus on the simplest, and, arguably, most commonly used: upwind finite-difference methods.
 There are many proposed layer adapted meshes in the literature (see, e.g., \cite{Linss10}).
 For our exposition, we focus on the most widely studied: the piecewise uniform mesh of Shishkin~\cite{MiOR12}.
 However, the analysis extends immediately to more general layer-adapted meshes; see Remark~\ref{rem:not just S-meshes}.